-An announcement was made on Tuesday that revealed the launch of a joint lab between Bayer, Brigham and Women’s Hospital and Massachusetts General Hospital, to research new drug candidates to treat chronic lung diseases.
+An announcement was made at the end of September that revealed the launch of a joint lab between Bayer, Brigham and Women’s Hospital and Massachusetts General Hospital, to research new drug candidates to treat chronic lung diseases.
 The lab will host scientists from all parties in addition to $30 million that will be invested by Bayer to fund joint projects over the next five years.

 The new lab is located at Brigham and Women’s Hospital and will have include more than 20 people from all three organizations.
 The rights to the research findings will be shared equally between the organizations.